processmining-in-logistics/psm/README.md

 There are more parameters for fine-grained tuning, their meaning is clear from naming.

-As output, the scripts summarize values of MSE, MAE and R squared and can generated the sets with predicted values for the test set.
+As the output, the scripts summarize values of MSE, MAE and R squared and can also generate the set with predicted values for the test set (in the subfolder `test`).